 If you’ve ever collaborated with someone on a Linux machine or worked as a system administrator on a multi-user Linux system, chances are you’ve set up shared folders for groups of people to share data.
 It’s quite easy on Linux.
 Well, kind of.
 I mean, you can simply create a group, add relevant users in, and set the shared folder’s owner and permission correctly.
 However, this approach has a problem: new files and directories created inside a shared folder doesn’t inherit the owner and permission of the shared folder itself.
 Is there a way to achieve that?
 Yes.
 In this post, I would like to talk about how to correctly set up the owner and permission for shared folders once and for all.

 The SetGID bit

 x) permissions for the owner, the group, and everyone else.
 Actually, there are 3 more bits.
 They are the SetUID, SetGID, and Sticky bits.
 Here I will focus on SetGID because it’s relevant to what we are doing.
 For more information on those bits, you could refer to this superuser blog post.

-The SetGID bit, when set on a directory, is to let the group of new files created in that directory automatically set to the parent directory’s group (i.e. inherit the group).
+The SetGID bit, when set on a directory, is to let the group of new files and directories created in that directory automatically set to the parent directory’s group (i.e. inherit the group).

-Second attempt: the Access Control List
+The Access Control List

-If we want to grant a group
+For example, if we want to grant a group

 rwx permissions on a shared folder, we can simply do